msiesse/test_technique/README.md

 but it's a good demo of how I write unit tests.

 ## Future Improvements
-- Add an entry point for the scraper to allow for separate scraping from the main application.
 - Allow users to search for cities in multiple departments.
 - Allow users to input a range of prices, rather than a fixed budget, to give users more flexibility in their search.
 - Refactor the web scraper code to be more modular, allowing for easier maintenance and reuse in future projects.
+- Do the scraping part in an asynchronous way to go faster for notes scraping and population scraping parts

 ## Contributors
 Martin Siesse - Developer